Ontario Ombudsman again nominated as one of Canada’s most influential lawyers

 (TORONTO, May 11, 2018) – For the second straight year, Ontario Ombudsman Paul Dubé is among the nominees for Canadian Lawyer magazine’s Top 25 Most Influential Lawyers in Canada.

 Online voting for the Top 25 is open through May 22, and results will be announced in August.
-The survey is here.
+The survey is This link opens in a new tab here.

 The list, chosen by the magazine’s internal editorial panel, readers and past honourees, recognizes lawyers who have played a significant role in the legal profession in the past 18 months.
 “It’s about people who have power and influence the laws, justice system and legal profession in Canada and abroad today,” say the organizers.